SpeedCAD/SCADtools.Revit.UI.OptionsBar/README.md

                 ControlToolTip = new SCADtools.Revit.UI.ToolTip()
                 {
-                    ToolTipTitle = "Reinforcement Spacing",
+                    Title = "Reinforcement Spacing",
-                    Description = "Specifies the spacing for rebar.", }
+                    Content = "Specifies the spacing for rebar.", }
             };